BHPT-VIP/ChatGPTAccountCreator/README.md

 # ChatGPT Account Creator Bot OpenAI - For BlackHatProTools.info

+For the Phone Verified & Captcha bypass, please see at the bottom of this file!

 Account creator for ChatGPT - OpenAI - Supports Proxies

 This is a python script bot, that creates automatically accounts for Chatgpt.